Brain Teasers for Seniors: How Games Can Help Improve Memory

 What Are Brain Games for Seniors?

-As their name suggests, brain games are simply any mental activity that stimulates a deep thought process.
+As their name suggests, brain teasers for seniors are simply any mental activity that stimulates a deep thought process.
 It forces a person to wrestle with an idea, ruminate deeply, or work something out in their mind.
-Examples of a brain game include:
+Examples of a brain training game include:

 - Brain teasers